 The Provider claimed bad debts for dual eligible crossover claims and the MAC disallowed such claims for failure to submit a State issued RA.
-In the past, the Provider alleged that the MAC had paid the Provider for dual eligible bad debts.
-The Provider claimed these payments were sufficient enough to create a must-bill exception.
+In the past, the Provider alleged that the MAC had paid the Provider for dual eligible bad debts.27 The Provider claimed these payments made by the MAC were sufficient enough to create a must-bill exception.
+The Provider did not submit evidence of such payment prior to 2006 including payment prior to 1987.

 After a review of the record and the applicable law and Medicare policy, the Administrator finds that the Provider failed to meet all the regulatory requirements and the Manual guidelines for reimbursement of the subject amounts as Medicare bad debts.
 The Provider failed to determine if the State was liable for any cost sharing amounts and, thus, the Provider failed to determine that the debt was actually uncollectible when claimed as worthless as required under 42 C.F.R 413.89(e) and Chapter Three of the PRM.
-In the specific instance of the Kansas Medicaid patient, the Providers failure to obtain a remittance advice was not due to reliance on any affirmative action on the part of CMS, but due rather to the Provider's business decision not to enroll in the respective State's Medicaid program.
+For the